These are some of the most common machine-learning interview questions.

 The key stages include:

-Dropout enhances a model's ability to generalize on unseen data and improves its robustness.
+Dropout enhances a model's generalization ability on unseen data and improves its robustness.

-Batch normalization addresses the internal covariate shifts which can hinder the learning process.
+Batch normalization addresses the internal covariate shifts, which can hinder learning.

-It works by calculating the mean and standard deviation of the activations for each layer in the network in each mini-batch.
+It works by calculating the mean and standard deviation of the activations for each network layer in each mini-batch.

 It then standardizes the activations and introduces gamma (scale) and beta (shift) to avoid losing information during standardization.